Launch of the Patient Registry for Pulmonary Lung Fibrosis

 To enable monitoring of the standards of patient care and benchmark these against optimal diagnostic and care pathways, the Irish Thoracic Society launched the Interstitial Lung Disease (ILD) Registry.

 OpenApp was delighted and proud to attend the launch of the Irish Lung Fibrosis Registry (ILD Registry).
-OpenApp have worked with The Irish Thoracic Society to deliver a customized patient registry built upon our registry platform.
+OpenApp have worked with the Irish Thoracic Society to deliver a customized patient registry built on our Clinical Insight patient registry software.
 The launch was held in the fitting setting of Dun’s library in The Royal College of Physicians Ireland which contains over 20,000 medical volumes, some dating from the 16th century.

 Around 1,000 people in Ireland are living with the condition, and some 400 new cases are diagnosed every year.
 Evidence suggests that death rates for IPF in Ireland are above the EU average.

-OpenApp have worked closely with the Irish Thoracic Society to develop the ILD registry to meet their patient registry and research needs.
-Built upon OpenApp’s Clinical Insight registry platform, it enables clinicians and researchers capture high quality, reusable data to improve research and assist with quality care pathway design and assist research for a cure.
-The registry enables secure data collection from eight specialist HSE respiratory clinics in Ireland.
+OpenApp worked closely with the Irish Thoracic Society to develop the ILD registry to meet their patient registry and research needs in particular to enables clinicians and researchers capture high quality, reusable data to improve research, assist with quality care pathway design, and to assist research for a cure.

 Congratulations to the Irish Thoracic Society, in particular Prof Anthony O’Regan and Suzanne McCormack for your continuous commitment and endeavor to deliver the patient registry which will be a valuable resource for years to come.

 Learn more about Working With Patient Registry Data